Your baby's growth and development - 4 months old

 From 4 months, your baby will quickly be learning to coordinate their body.
 They will have more control over what they do, their vision, touch and hearing will be much more developed, and they will start to move around much more.
-They can communicate much better too, and the number of hours for which they cry should have settled by now.
+They can communicate much better too, and the amount of time they spend crying should have settled by now.

-Your baby will still be gaining weight steadily – probably about 0.45 kg to 0.56 kg a month.
+Your baby will still be gaining weight steadily — probably about 0.45kg to 0.56kg a month.
+Most babies have doubled their birth weight by the time they reach 4 months of age.
 Their bones will be growing fast and they will be getting longer.

 Understanding baby growth charts